-For more information about sysinfo collector, please visit the Section "Collecting system information" on Avocado' User Guide.
+For more information about sysinfo collector, please consult the Avocado User's Guide.

 Job Replay and Job Diff

 In order to reproduce a given job using the same data, one can use the --replay option for the run command, informing the hash id from the original job to be replayed.
 The hash id can be partial, as long as the provided part corresponds to the initial characters of the original job id and it is also unique enough.
 Or, instead of the job id, you can use the string latest and Avocado will replay the latest job executed.